Brasseur2robot/Trajectory-Picker/README.md

 [![Project License](https://img.shields.io/badge/license-%20%20GNU%20GPLv3%20-green?style=plastic)](LICENSE)

 A tkinter application that renders a chosen image and can be used to draw trajectory overs.
 Created for the purpose of the Robotic French Cup (you will find the playmat in the [assets](https://github.com/Brasseur2robot/Trajectory-Picker/tree/main/assets) folder).
-This project is based on this work: [PythonImageViewer](https://github.com/ImagingSolution/PythonImageViewer)
+This project is based on this work: [PythonImageViewer](https://github.com/ImagingSolution/PythonImageViewer) from [ImagingSolution](https://github.com/ImagingSolution)

 ## Features